 For the first time in our university’s history, there is now only one student association that represents all students at the University of Newcastle.
-As of the 1st of July 2020, the three existing student associations (NUSA, NUSPA & Yourimbah) have dissolved and reformed as UNSA (The University of Newcastle Students’ Association).
+As of the 1st of July 2020, the three existing student associations (NUSA, NUSPA & Yourimbah) dissolved and reformed as UNSA (The University of Newcastle Students’ Association).
 This is not a merger of three associations, but instead the establishment of a larger and more diverse representative structure.

 This new association has been in the works since 2016 and will offer the same support and resources as before but has also implemented positions that represent the 4000 Cloud Campus students as well as the Port Macquarie and Sydney campuses.

-Why do we have a student union?
+Why do we have a student association?

-What changes can students expect from UNSA?
+What you can expect from UNSA

 Aaron Matthews, the Postgraduate Student Senate Representative for UNSA says that postgraduate students can expect more diverse representation within UNSA, “There will be many more postgraduate student voices within this student association.”